verkoder/rcv/README.md

 2. Convert them all to CSV, putting them all in the same folder.

 ### Run the script
-Download rcv.py, and place in the same folder as the CSV files.
+Download rcv.py (or rcv_2.py if using Python2) and place in the same folder as the CSV files.
-At a command prompt/terminal, type
+At a command prompt/terminal, run the file:
 ```
 python rcv.py
 ```